 Valley City is a somewhat small city located in the state of North Dakota.
 With a population of 6,323 people and four constituent neighborhoods, Valley City is the 12th largest community in North Dakota.

-Unlike some cities, Valley City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Valley City are a mix of both white- and blue-collar jobs.
+Valley City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Valley City is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Valley City who work in office and administrative support (10.50%), management occupations (9.56%), and sales jobs (7.15%).

-The overall education level of Valley City citizens is substantially higher than the typical US community, as 31.23% of adults in Valley City have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Valley City citizens is substantially higher than the typical US community, as 31.23% of adults in Valley City have at least a bachelor's degree.

 The per capita income in Valley City in 2018 was $32,745, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $130,980 for a family of four.
 However, Valley City contains both very wealthy and poor people as well.